Insurance Blog | State Insurance

 When do I need to pay my excess?

 Whenever you make a claim, an excess will be required to be paid, unless it’s specifically stated otherwise in the policy wording.
-There are some instances where no excess will apply, for example, on our Car Comprehensive policy if you’ve selected the optional ‘Windscreen and windows’ cover then no excess will apply if your claim is just for a broken or chipped windscreen (page 8 of the Car Insurance policy wording).
+There are some instances where no excess will be payable.
+For example, on our car insurance policies you can select an excess-free windscreen optional benefit on top of your policy.

 Who do I pay my excess to?